Exploring Local Rivers

 1. An Ancient Path - Kayaking from Sidney to Piqua on the Great Miami River

 Above is one of the numerous caves located just north of Piqua on the Great Miami River.

 Seen below is one of the deepest cave and below that the "drive-thru" cave.
 The furthest below is a small cave in the same area.

 (Note: All caves are on private property with no non-river access points)

-Watch for more about kayaking from Sidney to Piqua and seeing the caves and other natural beauty in the spring 2022 issue of This Local Life magazine.
+Watch for more about kayaking from Sidney to Piqua and seeing the caves and other natural beauty in the summer 2022 issue of This Local Life magazine.
 Click HERE subscribe.